colin99d/GroupmeBot/README.md

 var1: Go to https://docs.api.bible/ and create an application.
 Enter the key as var1

-Then go to ESPN and and go to the overview page for the leage you want to use for the bot.
+Then go to ESPN and and go to the overview page for the league you want to use for the bot.
 From there get the following variables:
 - var2: Look at the url for the current page.
 This value is the number after '?leagueId='

 Before getting the next two variables go to inspect element and then select console.
 In the browser console paste the following code: function getCookie(name) {const value = `; ${document.cookie}`;const parts = value.split(`; ${name}=`);if (parts.length === 2) return parts.pop().split(';').shift();}